Volunteer Teaching in Peru

 With worksheets and teaching resources available in our office, you will be well supported.
 You'll also be able to see a full history of what has been taught previously in your schools and tips from past volunteers.
 We recommend that you bring your own resources that you can use as part of your lessons such as postcards, photos, magazines, stickers etc. It is always useful to have authentic material that the students can use to further understand the English language as well as Western culture.

 Depending on your interests and skills, you may be able to teach other subjects such as physical education in Peru.

 Teaching English to Adults in Peru

-For volunteers looking to teach students over the age of 18, we also run an innovative teacher training program for improving local teachers' English skills during the long school vacation (January – March).
+For volunteers looking to teach students over the age of 18, we also run an innovative teacher training program for improving local teachers' English skills during the long school vacation for 4-6 weeks between January and March.
 This program is supported by the Peruvian government and while it may sound challenging, our volunteers have been enormously successful and have loved this side of the work.

 The teacher training is carried out by volunteers under the close supervision of a Projects Abroad staff member and the teaching supervisor.
 You will prepare interactive lessons for small groups that are divided up according to their level of English language knowledge.
 It is worth noting that most Peruvian teachers will have a basic level of English.

 You will also have the chance to spend some time on local community projects if you volunteer during this time.

 Both this project and our high school English program were designed and continue to be run by Projects Abroad staff with experience in education.
 If the new curriculum generated and implemented by our volunteers is a success, it will be applied to more rural schools in Peru.

 Volunteer Teaching Placement in Peru with Projects Abroad